General privacy notice

 - the right to withdraw your consent to our processing of your personal data at any time in circumstances where you have explicitly given your consent.
 Please note, however, that we may still be entitled to process your personal data if we have another legitimate reason (other than consent) to do so

 - in some circumstances, the right to receive some personal data in a structured, commonly used and machine-readable format and/or request that we transmit those data to a third party where this is technically feasible.
 Please note that this right only applies to personal data that you have provided to us

 - the right to request that we correct your personal data if it is inaccurate or incomplete

-- when we are processing on the grounds of legitimate interest, you have the right to object to the processing and we must stop unless we have an overriding reason which will be communicated
+- when we are processing on the grounds of our legitimate interest, you have the right to object to the processing and we must stop unless we have reason which will be provided to you

 - the right to lodge a complaint with the applicable data protection regulator